How to Improve & Maintain a Good Credit Score

 - how late the payment was (30 days?
 90 days?)

-- how many late payments are made
+- how many late payments you’ve made

-- how long it’s been since a late payment was made.
+- how long it’s been since a late payment was made

 One 30-day-late payment 3 years ago will have less impact on your credit score than many 90-day-late payments in the last year.